 Who can use the agile approach to project management?

-If you read the last section again, it almost seems like common sense.
-When we are making breakthroughs in science and technology every day, embracing change has become second nature.
+If you read the last section again, agile project management almost seems like common sense.
 It's almost Darwinian to say that if you don't keep improving, you're going to become obsolete.
 We make plans and drop relationships with a single text.
 In a sense, aren't we all agile?

 The agile approach, which started out as an experiment for software-practitioners, has insiniuated itself into every industry as a productivity mantra.
 Marketing, advertising, event planning, publications, and even food distributors have used agile knowledge to turn their luck around.
 We could almost call it a New Age Movement.